Our Services

 Helpful Resources

-Fasting and juice cleanses reduce pancreatic insulin and enzyme output, offering a short term rest but risking digestive enzyme loss, fat malabsorption, and nutrient gaps when extended.
+Fasting and juice cleanses temporarily reduce pancreatic insulin and enzyme output, giving the pancreas a short-term rest.
+However, extended fasting can lead to digestive enzyme loss, fat malabsorption, and significant nutrient gaps.

 Fasting has become popular for its potential benefits—from weight management to metabolic health.
 Juice cleanses, in particular, promise a quick "reset."
 But how do these practices affect your pancreas, the gland responsible for insulin production and digestive enzymes?
 Below, we explore what happens inside your body during a fast or juice cleanse, the risk of digestive enzyme loss, and how to support your pancreas safely.